resulcay/EFCoreTutorial/README.md

 ## Getting Started

-To get started, clone this repository and run the following command:
+To get started, clone this repository:

+- In VS proceed to Common Project and configure DBConnection string.
+- Build solution.
+- Open Package Manager Console in project directory and make sure Data Project selected as default.
+- Next, type add-migration exampleName and wait to build.
+- Then, type update-database.
+- Clean solution and rebuild it.

+### Ready to use.